tparviainen/query-string-generator/README.md

 # Query String Generator

-Generate a query string for a class with C# source generator.
+C# source generator to create a method that returns the query string of the object.

 # Usage